Webpage Design

 † Website Makeover project brief issued

-††Website Makeover project interim crit
+†† Website Makeover project interim crit

-†††Website Makeover project submission and crit
+††† Website Makeover project submission and crit

 Course Documents

 These documents contain all the information about the course, projects, weekly coursework and references.
 All documents are provided in PDF format.
 Some documents are also provided in appropriate alternative formats.
 In order to view the PDF files, you will need the Adobe Reader.
-The PowerPoint Show (.ppsx) files can be viewed using the Microsoft PowerPoint Viewer if you don't already have PowerPoint installed.

-There are currently 40 files in this section
+There are currently 28 files in this section

 Reference Documents